 Garage Door Controller

 Did you leave the garage door open … or not?
-A smart controller, like NuTone’s version, installs in just 30 minutes, works with virtually all openers, and answers that question.
+A smart controller typically installs in about 30 minutes, works with virtually all openers, and answers that question.
 “I can see at any time, from any location, the status of the door,” Knobloch says.
 Smart garage door controllers can also reduce the risk of damage from theft and inclement weather since you can close your door remotely.
 Most controllers can be set to notify you when the door has been open for longer than 10 minutes, so you’ll have time to get it closed if a snow storm rolls in and you’re stuck in traffic, for instance.

 Read our eye-opening guide on how to boost your home’s security.